fortytwoprod/prod-utils-renamer/README.md

 3. Click "Run All" to execute the notebook.
     - If a "Select kernel" dialog box appears at the top of the window, click on the first option.
     - If a pop-up asks to install an ipykernel, select "Install".

+## Part of the Producer Utilities toolkit

+Follow me on social media and let me know what other processes I should automate!

 ![](prod_utils_img.jpg)